 The monastery is dedicated to St. Luke the Steiriotis.
 His family was uprooted from Aegina after the raid of Saracens and Saint Luke was born in “Castorion”, the current Delphi.

-Delphi is one of the national treasures of Greece, heritage of UNESCO, renowned as the Navel of the earth in the ancient years.
+Delphi is one of the national treasures of Greece, the heritage of UNESCO, renowned as the Navel of the earth in the ancient years.

 It was here that the Greeks honored God Apollo, creating his Sanctuary, and it was here that the god would speak to the people through his oracle.
 Today, you can visit the impressive archaeological site, where you will see the Temple of Apollo, the Kastallia Spring, the Athenian treasury and the theatre.